rei/create-package/README.md

 Its mechanics are written to be agnostic of any particular technology's generator.
 Meaning it doesn't rely on [Vue CLI](https://cli.vuejs.org/) or anything similar.

-The logic recurses through the chosen template files and uses a [template system](https://www.npmjs.com/package/mustache) to inject contextual data into outputted projects.
+The logic recurses through the chosen template files and uses a [template system](https://www.npmjs.com/package/mustache) to inject contextual data into them.

 ### Templates